chiragpatel16/javascript/README.md

 <h5>2.
 Copying the Color Code</h5>

+- The generated color code is displayed inside the #color element.
 - When the displayed color code (#color element) is clicked, it is copied to the clipboard using navigator.clipboard.writeText().